tillbiskup/aspecd/docs/recipes.rst

 History
 =======

 Processing a recipe will always result in documenting all tasks performed.
 This includes the complete set of available information necessary to reproduce and replay the tasks, both parameters and version information of the actual routines used.
-For ease of use, these protocols can be used again as recipes (if necessary after automatic conversion).
+For ease of use, these protocols can be used again as recipes.

 Human-writable